polodev/datawookie/content/blog/2018-08-01-giving-a-talk.md

 ### Solicit Feedback

 Provide contact details at the end of your talk and encourage them to contact you with feedback or to learn more about the topic.

+## Other Stuff

+Introduce one concept at a time (think of placing blocks on top of each other).

+Be aware that you might be an expert in a topic, but there will be some people in the audience who are completely unfamiliar with the content.
+You need to cater for them.

+If you want to change people's minds then you need to break down their existing ideas and then replace them with new ideas.

+Techniques to arguing a point:

+- reductio ad absurbum (???)
+- process of elimination (eliminate all other plausible arguments)